 Remember, brands will also look at your profile picture when visiting your page for potential business activities, so your picture should be appropriate in a professional sense, too.

 Instagram bios don’t give you a lot of space to write about yourself – only 150, to be exact – so it’s important to make every word count.

-When users click onto your account, your Instagram bio supplies them with more information beyond what they can gather from your username and profile picture.
+When users click on your account, your Instagram bio supplies them with more information beyond what they can gather from your username and profile picture.

 You’re free to write whatever you want in your bio, but again, think about how you want to come across, both to brands and potential followers.
 You can use your bio to elaborate more on your niche, and tell your audience what to expect from your posts.